C1nderC0ated/sincript/README.md

 - no duplicate `boot.config` keys; `example.preset` keys match the in-script validator
 - honest reporting (`:Summary`, `_FAILS`, elevation gating, DNS/OpenAsar/backup guards) does not regress
 - backup undo integrity (quote escaping, collision-resistant filenames, hosts backup-before-overwrite)
+- the PATH editor never invokes `setx`, keeps `REG_EXPAND_SZ`, and backs up before writing
+- the lock finder refuses to close processes Windows marks critical
+- advisories (laptop, desktop, disk) stay warning-only and appear **before** their prompt
+- the tweaks listed on *What was excluded* are never quietly written back
+- every cleanup delete is gated on a proven root, so an unset variable can never collapse `"%TEMP%\*.*"` into `"\*.*"`

 Run from the repository root: